craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 ##### Polearms
 #### Glaive
 Glaives are tall polearms with a single-edged blade affixed on its end.
-Used as a slashing implement, the Glaive is a
+Used as a slashing implement, the Glaive is a fearsome reminder of authority.

+Glaives deal 2d6 slashing damage.
+Glaives are *heavy*, *two-handed*, *reach*, and *unwieldy*.
+Once per rest, you may use this weapon's special ability;

 #### Halberd
 #### Spear